hazelcast/hazelcast-code-samples/demo/README.md

 ### Prerequisites

-* Download code-samples zip file (3.3 releases) from https://github.com/hazelcast/hazelcast-code-samples/releases or http://hazelcast.org/download/
+* Download code-samples zip file (3.3 releases or later) from https://github.com/hazelcast/hazelcast-code-samples/releases or http://hazelcast.org/download/
 * unzip it to your local disk
 * install maven project